Putting IoT data from connected vehicles to work

 Iveco Group is undergoing a major digital transformation to enhance its digital capabilities.
 One key aspect is improving the remote diagnostic capabilities of its trucks.
 Doing so will allow Iveco Group to identify and fix potential problems faster and earlier, ultimately leading to happier customers and higher revenue.

-The analytics needs of the company are demanding, but it found an answer in SAS Viya on Azure.
+The analytics needs of the company are demanding, but it found an answer in SAS Viya.
 Read on as Stefano Rozzi, Telematics Quality and Field Analysis Manager at Iveco Group, shares details of his transformational analytics project.

 Where does analytics fit in your digital transformation?